botflux/configuration-parsing/README.md

 ## Building the project

-The project is testing in node 10, 12 and 14.
+The project is tested in node 10, 12 and 14.

 ```shell
 npm i